Header Graphic

 Boo hoo, ten years!
 In light of some of the previous comments in Part One, he should be so lucky!

-After a first satori a Zen practitioner may exclaim, "Ah, the immaculate Yogins do not enter Nirvana and the precept-violating monks do not go to hell!", but overcomes this initial enthusiasm and self-assurance through further training, wherein he learns that "to be conscious of the original mind, the original nature - just this is the great disease of Zen."
+After a first satori a Zen practitioner may exclaim, "Ah, the immaculate Yogins do not enter Nirvana and the precept-violating monks do not go to hell!”, but later overcomes this initial enthusiasm and self-assurance through further training, wherein he learns that "to be conscious of the original mind, the original nature - just this is the great disease of Zen.”
+These Masters were rather uncompromising.
+The practitioner at this stage is enjoying great illumination and freedom, but it is still called a “disease”!

-Another great Zen master, Boshan, spoke in this vein of those who have not finished dying and coming to life, but remain as it were “stinking up their little hole, thinking they are the biggest ‘no-self’ around!”
+Another great Zen master, Boshan, spoke in this vein of those who have not finished dying and ‘cutting off the root of life’, but remain as it were “stinking up their little hole, thinking they are the biggest ‘no-self’ around!”

-The depths of despair that Bankei experienced are common to many ripening aspirants at various stages or moments of the way.
+The depths of despair that Bankei experienced, then, are common to many ripening aspirants at various stages or moments of the way.
 The Buddha spoke of an ocean of tears to be crossed on the journey to Nirvana, or from self to Overself, before the hard crust of ego dissolves and the heart awakens permanently.
 On the work required to become such a sage, Brunton, echoing Huang-Yang Ming, wrote that one will "die a hundred deaths and suffer a thousand sufferings."
-(74) (see Appendix A) The great Tibetan Guru Marpa lamented that if he could have plunged his favorite disciple Milarepa into utter depair a ninth time he could have saved him years of suffering and the need for a future rebirth to eradicate all of his impurities.
-Even selfless servant of the poor Mother Teresa of Calcutta, through recently released private papers, confessed to five decades of feeling abandoned by God.
-She even requested an exorcism shortly before her death:
+(29)

 Thoughts of suicide have at times tormented the sincerest of devotees, among them Brunton, Ramakrishna, Rama Tirtha, Prophet Mohammed, Elijah, Milarepa, and St. Therese, to mention only a few.
 The latter confessed during her most extreme physical and mental suffering: